The latest numbers on COVID-19 in Canada for Friday, Feb. 12, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were two new cases Thursday.
-The rate of active cases is 1.12 per 100,000 people.
+There were zero new cases Friday.
+The rate of active cases is 0.92 per 100,000 people.
 Over the past seven days, there have been a total of six new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.